holoviz-topics/examples/doc/developer_guide.rst

 **NOTE:** We tend to add ``nomkl`` to the list of dependencies to speed up environment build times.
 But there is no rule that you must do this.
-MKL is used for better runtime performance in numpy operations, since we use Numba for most of the internal computations it’s not as important.
+MKL is used for better runtime performance in numpy operations, but since we use Numba for most of the internal computations it’s not as important for these particular projects.

 3. Create the anaconda-project file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~